Vasilopita (or Basilopita) is a perfectly sweet and flavourful New Year’s Cake!

 - Take a 10 inch round baking pan and grease the bottom and sides with a thin layer of vegetable oil.
 Line the bottom of the pan with parchment paper.

 - Take a silver coin (usually a quarter) and wash it well.
-Dry the coin and then wrap it in securely in plastic wrap.
+Dry the coin and then wrap it in securely in food grade plastic wrap or aluminum foil.
 Set aside.

 - Pour the batter into the prepared cake pan.
 Smooth out the batter so it is spread evenly in the pan.
 Using a knife, make an indentation in the batter in order to make it easy for you to slip the coin in.
 Be sure that the coin does not poke out the top of the vasilopita batter.
 Smooth the top once again.

-- Bake your vasilopita for approximately 60-75 minutes.
+- Bake your vasilopita in the middle rack of your oven for approximately 60-70 minutes.
 You can check that it is done by inserting a clean toothpick into the center of the cake.
 If it comes out clean, with only crumbs attached to it (no wet batter), then your vasilopita is ready.
+Remember each oven is different, therefore, start checking your cake after 55 minutes to check for doneness.

 - Allow to cool in the cake pan for about 5 minutes and then remove it from the pan and allow it to cool fully on a cake rack.
 Once it is fully cooled, sprinkle the top with some icing sugar, and serve.